keenanbernard/littlelemonapp/README.md

 - **Notification Manager:** A library for displaying notifications in the UI, enhancing the user experience with clear feedback messages.

+## Deployment
+This website is hosted on firebase, it can be viewed at: https://littlelemonestablishment.web.app

 ## Acknowledgments
 This project was completed as part of the Front-End Development track offered by Meta on Coursera.
 Special thanks to the instructors, mentors, and the Coursera community for their guidance and support throughout the course.